MacaPecha/devsite-docs/guides/in-person-payments/qr-code/stores-pos.en.md

 ### What are the benefits of creating stores?

 - **Tracking**.
 Each pay will be linked with a store.
 This will be useful to obtain reconciliation reports and identify transactions per store.
 - **Map Visibility**.
-Stores will appear on Mercado Pago and Mercado Libre maps, so user will be able to find you.
+Stores will appear on Mercado Libre and Mercado Libre maps, so user will be able to find you.
 - **Better organization for your POS**.